AgentHub

 These answers stay visible on-page so the comparison can serve both direct readers and search-driven visitors.

-Choose Cursor for all-around premium coding-workspace utility; choose Windsurf for stronger agentic-editor feel.
+Choose Cursor for all-around premium coding-workspace utility; choose Devin Desktop for a Devin-centered local IDE surface.

 Keep comparingContinue from this shortlist without going back to the indexThese links keep the decision path moving across adjacent compare and best-list pages.